Scout Life: Pedro

 Pedro is a fictional burro created as a mascot for the magazine.
 Pedro first appeared in 1947 according to an account in the magazine for June 1961 in which he appeared on the cover.
 Pedro's official function is "mailburro," and for years, he appeared at the beginning of the letters to the editor column.
 A short paragraph detailing Pedro's latest "adventure" was decorated with a cartoon version of the beast by cartoonist Reamer Keller.
 In every issue since 1989, Boys' Life included a column "written" by Pedro that later evolved into a department known as "Hitchin' Rack".
 Scouts could write a letter addressed to Pedro, and mail it to Irving, Texas, where the Boy Scouts of America (BSA) and Boys' Life magazine were headquartered.
 Responses would be published in the following edition of the magazine.
 Through his column, Pedro has given advice on camping gear, camping skills, and how to solve problems within with camping, fishing, backpacking, cooking, etc. The second cartoon was called "The Pedro Patrol".
 In this comic, Pedro and a group of Boy Scouts taught the readers scouting skills.
 The comic was discontinued and replaced with "The Wacky Adventures of Pedro."
 This is a comics section in the magazine, drawn lately by Tom Eagan, then drawn by Tom Eaton, and starting in January 2016, Stephen Gilpin.
 He also regularly appears in videos and games on the magazine's website.

 In 1970, Boys' Life Merchandise created a scarf using the Pedro logo.
 In the 1990s, Pedro started to appear on T-shirts, sweaters, hats, insignias, etc. Pedro became involved with the Merit Badge Series (the Boy Scouts' award system), showing techniques and tips on how to earn particular badges.
 This led to "Merit Badge Minute", a new column established in 2010, giving tips for three badges each month.

 In the January–February 2022 issue, Pedro retired.
 The comic was subsequently titled "The Wacky Adventures of Steve" in the March 2022 issue and then renamed to "The Wacky Adventures @ Scout Life" in the April 2022 issue.
 In late 2022, Pedro was replaced by Scout the Maileagle, who also took over Hitchin' Rack.

 Contributors

-Writers contributing over the years include Isaac Asimov, Bertrand R. Brinley, Catherine Drinker Bowen, Ray Bradbury, Van Wyck Brooks, Arthur C. Clarke, J. Allan Dunn, Bobby Fischer, Alex Haley, Robert A. Heinlein, William Hillcourt, John Knowles, Arthur B. Reeve, Ernest Thompson Seton, Zane Grey, and Isaac Bashevis Singer.
+Writers contributing over the years include Isaac Asimov, Bertrand R. Brinley, Catherine Drinker Bowen, Ray Bradbury, Van Wyck Brooks, Arthur C. Clarke, J. Allan Dunn, Bobby Fischer, Alex Haley, Robert A. Heinlein, William Hillcourt, John Knowles, Arthur B. Reeve, Ernest Thompson Seton, Zane Grey, Isaac Bashevis Singer, and Jeff Kinney.

 Artists and photographers who have contributed over the years include Harrison Cady.

 Donald Keith's "Time Machine" series of stories appeared between 1959 and 1989.
 Bobby Fischer wrote the chess column "Checkmate" from 1966 until 1969.